Last updated: February 14, 2023.

 - Boiling a kettle 2,922 times.

-Ultimately, depending on usage and wattage, TVs use a considerable amount of electricity.
+Ultimately, depending on usage and wattage, TVs can use a considerable amount of electricity.

 But how much electricity does your TV use?
 Let’s take a look at how you can test the actual power consumption of your TV.